Let’s find you a community [space].

 All [spaces] provide different environments and activities to participate in.
 Let’s think about what you’re looking for in a [space].

 • Do you want something chill and relaxed?
 Or physically active and challenging?
 A team sport or solo creative endeavor?
-Would you like guidance or freedom to do as like like?
+Would you like guidance or freedom to do as like?

 • Do they excite you to go and participate?
 Are they challenging what you normally encounter?
 Are they fun?